MrNugget7930/Yumeko/README.md

 # Fun Commands:

+- Chatbot (sets a channel for you to talk to Yumeko)
 - Meme (gives you a random meme)
 - RPS (play rps with the bot)
 - Waifu (gives you a random waifu pic)